Diet reviews can be a big help to predict your likely results and it turns out Consumer Reports found peer-pressure wins out in the end!

 I knew I should have done what all the Cool Kids were doing.
 Damn!

-Shockingly, the most difficult and technical diets got lower marks for people eventually bailing on them.
+Shockingly, the most difficult and technical diets got lower marks.

-*Consumer Reports charges for access and MSNBC has a good synopsis, so…:
+*Consumer Reports does charge for access to the full-blown diet reviews and MSNBC has a good short synopsis, so…: